veenamannie/doc/README.md

-# Quickstart Guide to Install and Configure ownCloud
+# Quickstart Guide
 ## ownCloud - Scope, Need and Benefits

 ### Scope
 ownCloud is an open source and free software that is used to create your own cloud storage solution. ownCloud server can be created on Windows as well as Linux platforms.
-The client side supports a range of devices such as Windows, Mac OSX, Android and iPhone.
+The client side of the system supports a range of devices such as Windows, Mac OSX, Android and iPhone.

 ### Need
 OwnCloud operates as a very simple way to set up your own syncing cloud storage system on your own server or web site.
 It is also quick and easy to set up, and does not require advanced technical knowledge.
-Unlike other cloud storage solutions that provide only file syching, ownCloud is a powerful software that allows people to make and share their own apps that run on ownCloud including text editors, task lists, and much more.
+Unlike other cloud storage solutions that provide only file synchronization, ownCloud is a powerful software that allows creating and sharing apps that run on ownCloud including text editors, task lists, and much more.

 ### Benefits
-- Sharing with ownCloud you can share files with everybody including none ownCloud users
+- Share files with everybody including non-ownCloud users.
-- Syncing with ownCloud you can sync files from multiple devices including smartphones and tablets
+- Synchronize files from multiple devices including smartphones and tablets.
-- Live Collaboration with ownCloud you can collaborate in real time e.g. editing documents.
+- Live collaboration with ownCloud in real time.
-- Universal File Access from ownCloud you can access all data spread out in multiple locations like Windows shared drives, SharePoint, S3  buckets, etc.
+- Universal file access from ownCloud from multiple locations like Windows shared-drives, SharePoint, S3  buckets and so on.
-- Favorites Files favorite files in ownCloud for easy access
+- Bookmark favorite files for quick access.
-- Active Directory/LDAP AD integration for corporate users.
+- Active directory and LDAP AD integration for corporate users.

 # Install and Configure an ownCloud Server